MsDakota13/vimrc/README.md

 Ctrl-h | move to the split to the left spacebar | Fold or unfold code(methods & classes)

+# TODO
+create a full list of all commands plus description

 # references
 https://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/